Die Hard

 132 minutes February 2007

 Bruce Willis propels the movie.
-He is a never-say-quit, die-hard sort of guy, a regular cop who is a creative, tough, and determined fighter.
+As John McClane, he is a never-say-quit, die-hard sort of guy, a regular cop who is a creative, tough, and determined fighter.
 Being severely outnumbered and outgunned simply makes him thoughtful without slowing down his inventive countermeasures.

-Reginald VelJohnson is a Los Angeles police sergeant, the first official outsider on the scene, who develops a walkie-talkie rapport trying to coordinate with Willis inside the building.
+Reginald VelJohnson is a Los Angeles police sergeant, the first official outsider on the scene of the crisis, who develops a walkie-talkie rapport trying to coordinate with Willis inside the building.

 Alan Rickman is excellent as the head of the gang, with a great mix of sophisticated underplay and ruthless overplay.
 The villains are scary and their villainy well-motivated.